 The Australian Shepherd robust, compact, and solid on its legs.

-It has a strong slightly curved head, and wide skull due to the heritage of its ancestor the dingo.
+He has a strong, slightly curved head and wide skull due to the heritage of his ancestor, the dingo.
 Muscular cheeks and jaw muscles are powerful in appearance.
-Its ears are medium in size and pointed, it has a suspicious look and strong teeth that give the Australian Shepherd a slightly intimidating appearance.
+His ears are medium in size and pointed, he has a suspicious look and strong teeth that give the Australian Shepherd a slightly intimidating appearance.

-Its double coat is on the outside it has protective and moderately short hair, straight and of a medium texture and on the inside, it is a short and dense layer.
+His double coat is on the outside; he has protective and moderately short hair, straight and of a medium texture, and on the inside, it is a short and dense layer.
 There are two cattle herder color schemes: red and blue spots.
 The "blue-legged" ones, as they are called by the varieties, are blue or with blue flecks, with black, blue, or light brown markings on the head; while the inner layer is light brown.
 The red variety also has red spots (because of its Dalmatian genes), with or without dark red spots on the head.

-Likes to be assigned jobs, the Australian Shepherd is extremely alert, intelligent, watchful, and courageous.
-He is highly reliable and courageous, they have a tenacious sense of duty.
+Likes to be assigned jobs, the Australian Shepherd is vigilant, intelligent, watchful, and courageous.
+He is highly reliable and brave; they have a tenacious sense of duty.
 Loyal to their owners and wary of strangers, they are fiercely protective when employed as watchdogs, even though they are not barkers.
 The Australian Shepherd tends to be aggressive towards other dogs and displays dominance and herding behaviors towards children.

 Living With Australian Shepherd